Council forced to apologise for directing parents of special needs children to porn site

-A council has been forced to apologise after an administrative mix up with a website address directed parents of children with special needs to a porn site.

-People looking for information on the Special Educational Needs and Disabilities services (SEND) website in Surrey found themselves looking at explicit pornographic photos instead.
+People looking for information on the Special Educational Needs and Disabilities services (SEND) website at a council found themselves looking at explicit pornographic photos instead.

 Surrey County Council apologised to anyone it says may have been offended or shocked by the “inappropriate content” and says it has taken steps to make sure it does not happen again.